 Chief Medical Officer's annual report

-Northern Ireland’s Chief Medical Officer (CMO), Dr Michael McBride, highlights some of the biggest public health issues facing Northern Ireland in his annual report.
-Some of the main topics in the report include smoking, breastfeeding, cancer screening and new vaccinations.
+Northern Ireland’s Chief Medical Officer (CMO), Dr Michael McBride, says everyone should receive high quality and safe health care and highlights some of the biggest public health issues facing Northern Ireland in his annual report.
+Some of the main topics in the report include alcohol, smoking, blind cord safety, new vaccination programmes and Ebola.

 Download the report